shopware/shopware/src/Docs/Resources/platform-updates/2019-04-02-new-admin-data-handling.md

 <p>For this case the association can be used as storage as well and will be updated with the parent entity.</p>

-<p>In the following examples, this.productRepository.save(this.product, this.context) will send the prices and category changes.</p>
+<p>In the following examples, this.productRepository.save(this.product, Shopware.Context.api) will send the prices and category changes.</p>

 <p><strong>Working with local OneToMany associations</strong></p>